ApoorvaSrinivasa/Visualizing-crime-figures-in-Baltimore-using-Tableau/README.md

 # Data-Visualisation-Project

-## Title - How do the crime figures look like in the city of Baltimore?
+## How do the crime figures look like in the city of Baltimore?

 Summer 2018
 Apoorva H S